Emily S. Day, Ph.D.

 PI: Lloyd A. Bumm

-Dr. Day has received several notable grants and awards for her independent research, including the 2018 Rita Schaffer Award from the Biomedical Engineering Society, an NSF CAREER Award, the 2018 Young Innovator in Cellular and Molecular Bioengineering (CMBE) from CMBE Journal, the 2018 Young Innovator Award in Nanobiotechnology from Nano Research Journal, the 2018 Gerard J. Mangone Young Scholar Award from the University of Delaware Francis Alison Society, an NIH R35 Grant, an NIH R01 Grant, and a W.M.
+Dr. Day has received several notable grants and awards for her independent research, including the 2018 Rita Schaffer Award from the Biomedical Engineering Society, an NSF CAREER Award, Young Innovator/Emerging Investigator awards from four journals (Cellular and Molecular Bioengineering Journal, Nano Research Journal, Journal of Materials Chemistry B, and Biomaterials Science), the 2018 Gerard J. Mangone Young Scholar Award from the University of Delaware Francis Alison Society, NIH R35 and R01 grants, and a W.M.
 Keck Foundation Science and Engineering Grant.
+Additionally, she was an invited participant in the 2019 National Academy of Engineering Frontiers of Engineering Symposium.
+In 2022, Dr. Day was named a Fellow of the American Institute for Medical and Biological Engineering and she also received the Mid-Career Faculty Excellence in Scholarship Award from the University of Delaware.